markmoxon/elite-source-code-bbc-master/README.md

 ### Differences between the releases

 You can see the differences between the releases by searching the source code for `_SNG47` (for features in the SNG47 release) or `_COMPACT` (for features in the Master Compact release).
-There are only a few differences in the Master Compact release (if you ignore [workspace noise](#producing-byte-accurate-binaries)), but quite a few in the Executive version.

-The differences in the Master Compact release compared to the SNG47 release are:
+The main differences in the Master Compact release compared to the SNG47 release are:

 * Support for the Compact's digital joystick.
 The analogue stick is still supported, but if this release is run on a Compact, then the digital stick is read instead.

 * Support for ADFS and the single disc drive on the Compact.
 This essentially replaces the "Which Drive?" prompt in the disc access menu with "Which Directory?", and changes the formatting of the disc catalogue to fit it on-screen.
 There is also additional code to claim and release the NMI workspace when disc access is required, as ADFS uses zero page differently to DFS.

+See the [accompanying website](https://www.bbcelite.com/master/releases.html) for a comprehensive list of differences between the releases.

 ## Notes on the original source files